Nigerians react as video shows Nollywood's Olu Jacobs looking older and slim

 Nollywood veteran and thespian, Olu Jacobs is one of the aged icons in the movie industry who has paid his dues over the years.

-The septuagenarian was recently spotted in a video which warmed the hearts of many Nigerians online.
+The septuagenarian was recently spotted in a video that warmed the hearts of many Nigerians online.

 Olu Jacobs on set